-So, I took this photo last week, liked it and made a vague sort of promise to possibly do something with it.
+I took this photo last week, liked it and made a vague sort of promise to possibly do something with it.
 This is the end result.
-Not a horror, just a little ghost story to help get you into the festive spirit.
+A little ghost story to help get you into the festive spirit.
 I hope you enjoy.

 The End of the Path

 The snow lay deep and heavy underfoot.
 The storm had taken Isaac by surprise.
 There had been a few flakes and a definite chill as he set out, but the suddenness and ferocity of the subsequent snowfall had been totally unexpected.

 He fought back an irrational thrill of fear.
 His house was a mere two streets away; no need for the rush of panic or the sense of isolation.
 Funny how the weather affected the senses, he mused, putting his uneasiness down to the sudden stillness of the park, the muted affect the snow had upon the way sound travelled and the apparent emptiness of the place.
 He was obviously the only one foolhardy enough to venture out.